 Neighborhood investment can improve quality of life while simultaneously creating concerns about rising costs.

-Harlem demonstrates that growth and affordability often exist in tension with one another.
+Harlem demonstrates that growth and affordability do not always move in the same direction.

-Why Bushwick and Ridgewood Are at the Center of Brooklyn’s Transformation
+Why Bushwick and Ridgewood Are at the Center of New York City’s Neighborhood Transformation

 Perhaps the most interesting aspect of Whole Foods’ recent expansion is where it is occurring.